 Has presented numerous shows on Channel 4 and was given the reigns of the F1 coverage when C4 acquired rights in 2016.

 C4's F1 coverage is produced by the production company founded by the former racer.
 Coulthard raced in 246 grands prix in a lengthy career which began at Williams in the aftermath of Ayrton Senna's death and featured spells at McLaren and Red Bull.
 Serves as pundit and co-commentator for C4.

 Experienced motor racing commentator who has previously led F1 broadcasts for BBC before joining C4 in 2016.

 The eccentric former owner of the team that bared his name, Jordan is a sporadic presence on Channel 4's coverage.

 The former Red Bull man has served as a pundit alongside close friend Coulthard.

-Signed to C4's coverage for 2019 and 2020, teenager Monger's recovery from a horrific Formula 4 crash which left him with injuries serious enough to lead doctors to partially amputate both legs has been well-documented.
+Signed to C4 in 2019, teenager Monger's recovery from a horrific Formula 4 crash which left him with injuries serious enough to lead doctors to partially amputate both legs has been well-documented.